2019 New York Giants season: Week 3: at Tampa Bay Buccaneers

 Rookie quarterback Daniel Jones made his first career start ahead of 16-year veteran Eli Manning.
 The Giants emerged victorious after erasing a 28-10 deficit thanks to 336 passing yards and four total touchdowns from Jones, including the game-winning rushing touchdown on 4th and 5 with 1:16 to play.
 Tampa Bay still had a chance to win, but Matt Gay missed the game-winning field goal as time expired.
 With their first win of the 2019 season, the Giants improved to 1–2, though star running back Saquon Barkley left the game after spraining his ankle.

-Daniel Jones became the first Giants QB since Charlie Conerly in 1948 to have two passing and two rushing touchdowns in the same game.
+Daniel Jones became the first Giants quarterback since Charlie Conerly in 1948 to have two passing and two rushing touchdowns in the same game.
 He was named the NFC Offensive Player of the Week for his performance.